-When we look at finished buildings and roads, we’re unlikely to think about the waste generated during construction.
-Why?
-Contractors usually have a construction waste management plan that includes the proper disposal and recycling of the rubbish and debris generated on a site.
+When we look at finished buildings and roads, we rarely think about the amount of waste created during construction.
+That’s because contractors typically have a construction site waste management plan in place to ensure rubbish and debris are properly disposed of or recycled.

 The UK construction industry produces 100 million tonnes of waste annually, of which 5 million tonnes end up in landfill.
 The good news is that almost 92% of the waste is recovered.
-For this to be possible, proper construction waste segregation and disposal is essential.
+For this to be possible, proper segregation and waste management on construction sites are essential.

 Construction waste that isn’t properly recycled can create environmental pollution since most of the waste generated is non-biodegradable.
-A lot of waste is hazardous, so improper construction and demolition waste disposal also leads to air pollution, water pollution, and increased carbon emissions.
+A lot of waste is hazardous, so improper construction and demolition waste management leads to air pollution, water pollution, and increased carbon emissions.

-Storefield Aggregates offers construction waste disposal and management for a variety of civil engineering projects.
+Storefield Aggregates offers waste management in construction projects.
 With almost thirty years of experience, you can count on us to effectively and efficiently collect, remove, and dispose of building waste.

 Non-decomposable materials can be reused and include things like wood, metal, insulation material, and plastics.
 Proper construction waste segregation is needed for this category of waste to reduce the likelihood of environmental risks.